FraunhoferIWES/foxes/paper/paper.md

 wind speed and wind direction are decisive quantities, and in general those are time and space dependent fields.
 Furthermore, for each wind turbine, its location within the wind farm plays an important role, since wake effects stemming from up-stream turbines reduce the wind speed and increase turbulence at the rotor.
-Additinally, the rotor height, its size as well as specifics related to the wind turbine model are crucial parameters.
+Additionally, the rotor height, its size as well as specifics related to the wind turbine model are crucial parameters.
 When it comes to wind farm production analysis, the fast evaluation of the annual energy production for long-term time series of meteorological conditions is required, and such data often contains many ten thousand entries.